2311kamal/Line-Following-Robot/README.md

 # Line-Following-Robot

-A basic line following robot using two infrared sensors
+A basic line following robot using two infrared sensors and arduino.